 Question #5.
 Do they offer the right combination of price and accuracy?

 Needless to say, this may be the most important consideration of all when selecting a company, as their translation services will be a direct reflection of your company.
-There is a direct correlation of accuracy and price.
-Given a same translation company, the higher the accuracy the higher the price.
+There is a direct correlation between accuracy and price.
+Given the same translation company, the higher the accuracy the higher the price.
 Your translation provider should help you achieve the best accuracy possible given your existing budget.

 Don't forget to check the '5Facts You Should Know Before Buying Translation'.

 Three Reasons Why You Should Buy From Us Today

 Many translation agencies outsource their translation projects to contractors without any quality assurance control in place.
 Such translation agencies are just an intermediary with little value added to your project.
 Companies like ours handle the entire life cycle of your translation project while applying severe quality assurance procedures.

 REASON 1 - WE ARE RATED A+ BY THE BETTER BUSINESS BUREAU

 REASON 2 - WE ARE ACCREDITED BY THE AMERICAN TRANSLATORS ASSOCIATION

 REASON 3 - WE OFFER A 100% SATISFACTION GUARANTEE

 The Value We Add to Your Translation Projects